"The secret of joy in work is contained in one word -- excellence. To know how to do something well is to enjoy it." -- Pearl S. Buck

 Our school offers rich, interesting liberal arts content, not a test- prep curriculum.
 We believe that the best preparation for state tests is a strong education, not narrowly-focused instruction.
 While no public school is immune from the pressure to align itself to the state tests, we do our best to not compromise our focus on providing a classical education while still performing well on mandated assessments.

 We believe that the people closest to the challenges in their profession are the ones best suited to solve them.
 In addition to the procedures outlined in the FCTA, FASSE, and FCASA negotiated agreements, employees at the Frederick Classical Charter School have an additional informal mechanism to resolve concerns and make suggestions.
-The school will employ General Electric’s Work-Out process to empower employees to identify problems and unleash their creativity, energy, and expertise to develop and implement solutions.
+The school employs General Electric’s Work-Out process to empower employees to identify problems and unleash their creativity, energy, and expertise to develop and implement solutions.
 The point of Work-Out is not to create an additional formal, top-down bureaucratic process for resolving issues, but to encourage an informal, simple, fast, and employee-led way of operating that respects the fact that the people closest to the issues are more likely to have the knowledge to resolve them.

 Valuable Professional Development, Not Fads

 Our extensive professional development is delivered by the best in their fields, and provides practical training based on mainstream education research and cognitive science that makes a real difference for students.
-We plan to create a Summer Institute and in-service training that also meets Maryland certification requirements, so that the time spent in professional development helps teachers maintain their credentials.
+We plan to develop a Summer Institute and in-service training that also meets Maryland certification requirements, so that the time spent in professional development helps teachers maintain their credentials.
 Though our teacher satisfaction survey, we continually improve the professional development offerings so that teachers get training that is useful to them.
-We plan to continually increase the school's capacity to deliver professional development, transitioning from using external consultants for professional development in the first few years to developing in-house trainers whose expertise is sought at the school, county, and, eventually, national levels.
+We continually increase the school's capacity to deliver professional development, transitioning from using external consultants for professional development in the first few years to developing in-house trainers whose expertise is sought at the school, county, and, eventually, national levels.

 Focus on Students